JamesaurusRexx/advent-2/documentation/README.md

 (8/27/26) - I've finished modeling the Advent 2 in OpenRocket and am now designing it in OnShape.
 Most of the work is changing the sizes of the body tubes and determining the right setup for the launch buttons.

 I specifically need to look at my launch buttons and see what screw they use to model into OnShape.
 After that, It'll be printing, painting, and final construction.
+(Also need to quickly reshape fins to match stability on OpenRocket!)

 #